Article reposted with permission from Dorothy A. Johnson Center for Philanthropy

 Looking to continue your learning?

-The Nonprofit Leadership Alliance and Thought Industries have collaborated to offer FREE, online training to help Americans join in the conversation on social justice in our communities.
+The Nonprofit Leadership Alliance and Thought Industries have collaborated to offer an online training to help Americans join in the conversation on social justice in our communities.
 The course, “What’s Fair?
 Exploring Social Justice in America”, will offer participants a chance to reflect on the meaning of social justice, how it presents in our world and how to create change in our communities and organizations.
-This free training will be available free of charge for 30 days, beginning October 15!

 Through a look at the meaning of social justice and how it takes shape in our world, participants will: